Two Perspectives on Racism and What They Need to Hear from Each Other

 Remember the prayer of the Pharisee?
 I don’t say this to shame you or to exempt myself from this sort of self-reflection.
 We all need to do much soul-searching and much repenting.

-And to my RC friends.
+Now, to my RC friends.

 There are things you must hear as well.
 First, Calvinism insists on total depravity, but the doctrine of election implies a strong dividing line between the elect and the reprobate.